waseemvalli/ActiveDirectoryLab/README.md

 <img src = "https://imgur.com/4fBjTk4.png" height="80%" width = "80%" />

-The wizard has automatically selected this feature as a requirement we will not add any further features.
+The wizard has automatically selected this feature as a requirement; we will not add any additional features.

 <img src = "https://imgur.com/7ITi5xT.png" height="80%" width = "80%" />

-Here we are confirming the installation.
+Confirming the installation.

 <img src = "https://imgur.com/BowqYbk.png" height="80%" width = "80%" />